ctrlo-cc/GADS/docs/kb/030-tables/050-fields/030-field-types/070-tree-field.md

 # Tree field

-**A tree field is a useful way to structure the field values that you want users to choose from into categories and sub-categories. &nbsp;Setting those options up as a data tree makes it easier for people to find the option they are looking for and it eliminates spelling errors.**
+**A tree field is a useful way to structure the field values that you want users to choose from into categories and sub-categories. &nbsp;Setting those options up as a data tree makes it easier for people to find the option they are looking for, and it eliminates spelling errors.**

 ## Set up a tree field